Body of Turkish ex-leader shows signs of poisoning - paper

 The head of the ATK has said the institute aims to complete its work in December and that its report would be handed over to prosecutors.

-(Reporting by Seda Sezer; Writing by Daren Butler; Editing by Nick Tattersall and Pravin Char)
+(Reporting by Seda Sezer; Writing by Daren Butler; Editing by Nick Tattersall)